mauricio/mauricio.github.com/_posts/2014-12-23-getting-and-clearning-data.md

   ylab="Deaths")
 {% endhighlight %}

 Since we have one categorical and one numeric variable to use, the most direct option for a plot is a `barplot`, we grab the top 5 rows and print them.
-The code itself is self explanatory, first we provide the numeric values, then we set the `names.arg`
+The code itself is self explanatory, first we provide the numeric values, then we set the `names.arg` to be the top 5 field names, we provide color names for the bars, titles and legends for the generated plot.

 ![Natural disaster X Deaths]({{ site.url }}/images/stats-part-2/deaths-by-natural-disaster.png)